intelligence38000/android-docs/src/pages/plugins/overview/annotation.md

 ## Manager

 The circle, line, fill, and symbol map layers have accompanying manager classes.
-Each manager class has methods for setting layer properties which are a bit less related to the visual styling.
-For example, `SymbolManager` adjusts the position of the `SymbolLayer`'s icon/text with methods such as `setFillTranslate()`, `setFillTranslateAnchor()`.
+Each manager class has methods for setting layer properties that are less related to the visual styling.
+For example, `SymbolManager` adjusts the position of the `SymbolLayer`'s icon or text with methods such as `setFillTranslate()` or `setFillTranslateAnchor()`.

 You can also set `onClick` and `onLongClick` listeners to the type of annotations that you're adding to the map.